East Asia & The Pacific

 Little Room for Religion Under Atheist Chinese Communist Party

 On paper, freedom of religion is constitutionally protected in China.
 But in practice, religious groups face persecution under the officially atheist Communist Party.
 The government has imprisoned thousands of followers of Christian groups and spiritual movements like Falun Gong, claiming that such groups are cults trying to overthrow the state.
 In Tibet, it’s illegal for Tibetan Buddhists to publicly praise or own a portrait of the Dalai Lama, their spiritual leader.
-But arguably, the situation is the worst in the Muslim-majority Xinjiang Province.
-Since 2018, the government has detained approximately one million Muslims, mostly ethnic Uighurs, in camps, where they are made to recite Communist Party slogans and renounce their religious beliefs.
+Recently, the Chinese government as committed human rights abuses in the Muslim-majority Xinjiang Province.
+Since 2018, the government has detained approximately one million Muslims, mostly ethnic Uighurs, in camps, where they face violent persecution and are made to recite Communist Party slogans and renounce their religious beliefs.
 China claims these so-called reeducation camps are part of an anti-extremism campaign.
 But Uighur refugees claim that the government is trying to eradicate their culture and religion.
 The government has destroyed mosques across Xinjiang and has made it illegal to grow long beards, wear headscarves, or even fast during Ramadan.

 Religion Is an Influential Force Across Southeast Asia